Renewable Energy in Maine: Wind, Solar, Hydro, Biomass

 - Wind and tidal power sources need to be careful sited or they can have unacceptable local impacts.

-- Solar energy can generate electricity and/or heat water, and holds enormous potential, especially as the technology has advanced and prices have fallen dramatically.
+- Solar in Maine can generate electricity and/or heat water, and holds enormous potential, especially as the technology has advanced and prices have fallen dramatically.

 - Burning wood in homes, industrial facilities or power plants, results in some air pollution, a lot if the burning is very inefficient.
 In addition, it is important to ensure that fuel wood is harvested sustainably, leaving healthy forests behind.